fluque1995/anonymous_inbox_bot/README.md

 use `telegram-bot` as the name of the project, our project ID will be something like `telegram-bot-123456`.

+__Note__: It is possible you will have to set up a payment method in order to make the project fully operational.
+Don't worry about that, since the number of free requests you can do monthly to the API is huge.
+If you don't plan to use your bot for a whole university or campus, you will not be billed.
+For the moment, the number of free petitions per month is 2 million.
+You can check it in https://cloud.google.com/run/pricing

 ## Finally, deploy!

 After the project have been created, we are finally ready to deploy